yjunechoe/junebug/README.md

 ![](README_files/figure-markdown_strict/unnamed-chunk-15-1.gif)

 You can also specify which groups get tracked individually, using the `tracked_groups` argument.
-Here, we also change the grouping variable to a `factor` and specify the ordering of the levels to make sure that the lines that are revealed later are drawn over lines that are revealed earlier.
+In the following code, we also change the grouping variable to a `factor` and specify the ordering of the levels to make sure that the lines that are revealed later are drawn over lines that are revealed earlier.

     split_anim2 <- plot_df %>%
       split_track(grouping_var = name, tracked_along = reveal_time, x >= 75, tracked_groups = c('a', 'c')) %>%